shadowsocks/shadowsocks-nodejs/README.md

     local_port      local port
     password        a password used to encrypt transfer timeout         in seconds
-    method          encryption method, null by default, or use "rc4"
+    method          encryption method, null by default, or use "RC4", "AES-256-CFB", "DES-CFB", "BF-CFB", etc

 Run `node server.js` on your server.
 To run it in the background, run `nohup node server.js > log &`.